brunnerjosh/book-store/README.md

 # Short Overview
-This is a project for my web development class at the University of Washington.
+This is a team project for my web development class at the University of Washington.

 1. We’ve implemented a fully functional bookstore according to the specification provided
 2. Users may browse, search, view, purchase, and rate books
 3. Administrators may alter information on users, books, transactions, and ratings

-#Stakeholders
+# Stakeholders
 * Users - Customers looking to purchase a book
 * Administrators - Users with the ability to make system-level changes to the relation model’s data
 * Investors - People looking to have financial interest in Quest